Battle of Misiche: Background

 The initial war began when the Roman Emperor Gordian III invaded the Sasanian Empire in 243 AD.
-His troops advanced as far as Misiche.
+His troops defeated the Sasanian forces at the Battle of Resaena and advanced as far as Misiche.
 The location of that city (or maybe a district) is conjectural, but is placed at modern Anbar.

-The battle

-The Romans were defeated and it is unclear whether Gordian died during battle or was assassinated later by his own officers.
+Battle

-The Inscription at Naqsh-e Rustam
+Inscription at Naqsh-e Rustam

 The Battle is mentioned on the trilingual inscription king Shapur I made at Naqsh-e Rustam:

-When at first we had become established in the empire, Gordian Caesar assembled from all of the Roman, Goth and German lands a military force and marched on Asorestan (Mesopotamia) against the Ērānšahr (Sasanian Empire) and against us.
+When at first we had become established in the empire, Gordian Caesar assembled from all of the Roman, Goth and German lands a military force and marched on Asorestan (Mesopotamia) against Ērānšahr (Sasanian Empire) and against us.
 On the border of Asorestan at Misiche, a great frontal battle occurred.
 Gordian Caesar was killed and the Roman force was destroyed.
 And the Romans made Philip Caesar.
 Then Philip Caesar came to us for terms, and to ransom their lives, gave us 500,000 denars, and became tributary to us.
 And for this reason we have renamed Misiche Peroz-Shapur [literally "Victorious Shapur"].